drdu0260/OOAD-Project-2/README.md

 ## Comments
 - We were able to apply everything we have been learning in class to create this application
+- The UML diagram is located inside of src

 ## Issues during Development
 - The development of this project went smoothly and ran into very few errors.